Our Company Name

 tomorrow.
 Why, Holmes, what does it tell you?"

-tells me, Watson, that someone has stolen our tent!"
+tells me, my dear fellow, that someone has stolen our tent!"